JakWai01/notes-special-topics-for-web-applications/README.md

 - Why can we only call exported functions and not run the code itself
 - Use the wasmtime wasm binary in the browser as well
 - Actually build a tool using nearly all the possible tools simultaneously
+- Create a overview / Table of Contents